aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/websocket_getting_started.md

 - `handlers` - Optionally select the `languages` in which you wish to write lambda handlers for operations in.
 - `runtime` - Optionally configure additional generated runtime projects.
 Include one or more `languages` you want to write your server-side code in.
 These projects contain generated types defined in your model, as well as type-safe lambda handler wrappers for implementing each operation, and server SDKs for sending messages to connected clients.
 You'll notice runtime packages are automatically generated for languages you picked for `infrastructure` and `handlers`.
 - `library` - Optionally specify additional `libraries` to generate, such as clients or React hooks for use in a React website.
+- `documentation` - Optionally specify `formats` to generate documentation in.

 ## Create your API project